Mining industry of South Africa: Working conditions

 Conditions on most South African mines are very similar to those elsewhere except for the gold mines where the low geothermal gradient, i.e. the rate at which the temperature goes up with depth, is often as low as 9 °C per kilometre depth (compared with a world average of about 25 °C/km), and this, combined with narrow and very continuous orebodies in hard and competent rocks, makes it possible to mine to depths unattainable elsewhere in the world.

 Silica dust is an ever-present potential hazard so that all drilling dust and loose rock has to be wetted down at all times to prevent silicosis, a lethal disease that attacks the lungs.
 Unfortunately the narrowness of the inclined reefs/orebodies prevents mechanisation except in a very few cases and most work is very labour-intensive.
 Ventilation requirements to keep working conditions tolerable are huge and a survey of the South African gold mines indicated that the average quantity of ventilating air circulated was some 6 m3/s per 1000 ton of rock mined per month.

-Another serious problem is that of heat.
+Heat presents another challenge.
 In the deeper mines refrigeration of the intake air is often necessary to keep conditions tolerable and this is now becoming necessary on some platinum mines which, although shallower, have a higher geothermal gradient.
-Refrigeration is very energy hungry and it is currently a moot point whether Eskom, the state power company, can supply the necessary power after its recent problems, which will cut power supplies to 90% of previous levels until at least 2012, when a new power station is ready.
+Refrigeration is energy-intensive and it became uncertain whether Eskom, the state power company, could supply the necessary power following grid constraints that began in 2007.
+These issues reduced power allocations to 90% of previous levels leading up to 2012, when a new power station is ready.

 The South African mining industry is frequently criticized for its poor safety record and high number of fatalities but conditions are improving.
 Total fatalities were 533 in 1995 and had fallen to 199 in 2006.
 Between 1984 and 2005, more than 11 000 mine workers died.
 The overall fatality rate in 2006 was 0.43 per 1,000 per annum but this hides some important differences.